segmentio/segment-docs/src/connections/destinations/catalog/variance/index.md

 ## Supported methods

-Variance supports the following methods, as specified in the [Segment Spec](/docs/connections/spec).
+Variance supports the following methods of the [Segment Spec](/docs/connections/spec).

 ### Page